ubiqsecurity/ubiq-java/README.md

 import ubiqsecurity.UbiqFPEEncryptDecrypt;
 import com.ubiqsecurity.UbiqFactory;

-String FfsName = "SSN";
+String datasetName = "SSN";
 String cipherText = "7\"c-`P-fGj?";

 UbiqCredentials ubiqCredentials = UbiqFactory.readCredentialsFromFile("path/to/file", "default");

-String plainText = UbiqFPEEncryptDecrypt.decryptFPE(ubiqCredentials, FfsName, cipherText, null);
+String plainText = UbiqFPEEncryptDecrypt.decryptFPE(ubiqCredentials, datasetName, cipherText, null);
 System.out.println("DECRYPTED plain text= " + plainText + "\n");

 ```
 ### Encrypt a social security text field - bulk interface
 Create an Encryption / Decryption object with the credentials and then allow repeatedly call encrypt
-data using a Field Format Specification, FFS, and the data.
+data using a structured dataset and the data.
 The encrypted data will be returned after each call

 Note that you would only need to create the "ubiqEncryptDecrypt" object once for any number of encryptFPE and decryptFPE